Mardin, Turkey - Travel

 Security in Mardin

 The Turkish government has proactively implemented enhanced security measures in Mardin, particularly in response to the security risks near the Syrian border.
-Travellers can expect reinforced controls at the airport and bus stations, along with an increased presence of police patrols throughout the city, ensuring a safe atmosphere for visitors.
+Travellers can expect reinforced controls at the airport and bus stations, along with an increased presence of police patrols throughout the city to ensure a safe atmosphere for visitors.

 Mardin is known for its rich history and stunning architecture, making it a captivating destination for tourists.
 Violent crime is rare, and the local police are dedicated to maintaining order and safety.
 However, as with any travel experience, it is wise to take personal precautions.
 We advise avoiding solitary walks late at night, securing your valuables and important documents, dressing modestly when visiting religious sites, and adhering to traffic laws to ensure a safe and enjoyable visit.